EnotPotaskun/Getting-and-Cleaning-Data/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccMag, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag

-The set of variables that were estimated from these signals are: mean(): Mean value std(): Standard deviation
+The set of variables that were obtained from the original data set are: mean() - Mean value, std() - Standard deviation

-a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md
+Varifble names were transformed to the tidy form (letters were converted to lowercase, other symbols were removed).

+As the result we obtained tidy data set with the average of each variable for each activity and each subject.